 - Excessive weight loss or weight gain

 When you go to a quality addiction and depression treatment program, you’ll go undergo various traditional and experiential therapies that will help you feel better.
-Early recovery helps your brain begin to see that it’s possible to create dopamine without substances.
+During early recovery, trained therapists will help you realize that it’s possible to create dopamine without using addictive substances.

 Some people may need to take certain medications as a way to jumpstart their neurotransmitters.
-Although you may want to get clean naturally, these medications are meant to aid in your long-term recovery.
+Although you may want to get clean naturally, these medications can aid in your long-term recovery.
 They’re designed to make your neurotransmitters more active.
 Eventually, when your brain heals, you may no longer need to take some of these medications.
 You'll need to stay in consultation with specialized psychiatrist.

 Getting Help at The Clearing

 Located on San Juan Island in Washington State, The Clearing offers a unique approach to treating both addiction and depression symptoms.
 We offer a unique 28-day residential rehab program in WA where you’ll receive 120 hours of one-on-one therapy.
 This level of care guarantees that you’ll get the attention you deserve.

 We use dual diagnosis treatment as part of our substance abuse programs.
 During your time at The Clearing, you’ll receive:

 - Therapist-led sessions and deep dives into discovering the underlying core issues that are causing the depression

 - Working those underlying core issues with love to resolve them for good